-Some quantities in Table 4.2 were normalized to ensure the ability to compare between ENSO phase by dividing the number of times a particular ENSO phase occurred in a month during the 1950-2010 period of study.
+As mentioned previously, some of the quantities in Table 4.2 were normalized to ensure the ability to compare between ENSO phase by dividing the number of times a particular ENSO phase occurred in a month during the 1950-2010 period of study.
 Results from this approach generally indicate that the LN phase is consistently the most active for tornado outbreaks, while tornado outbreak activity during EN phase is considerably less frequent.
 In January and February, tornadoes occur more than twice as frequently during LN phase compared to N phase.
 This discrepancy isn’t nearly as obvious in March and April although tornadoes remain more frequent in LN and N phases compared to EN phase.
 Tornado outbreaks days per month increase substantially from January through April and this increase is magnified during LN conditions.
 Strong (rated F/EF2 or greater) and violent (rated F/EF4 or greater) are more frequent during LN conditions as well, especially when compared to EN conditions.

 4.3 Tornado Strength

 An analysis of the intensity and longevity of tornadoes in outbreaks reveals similar trends in intraseasonal evolution as those discussed in Section 4.1.
 Table 4.3 indicates the presence of stronger, longer-lived tornadoes in tornado outbreaks occurring during the LN phase, particularly in January and February.
 Average DPI per tornado outbreak in those months (42.64 and 64.37, respectively) is drastically different from their EN tornado outbreak counterparts (only 9.32 and 8.04, respectively).
 Additional metrics for comparing intensity of these outbreaks (average DPI per tornado, cumulative path length per outbreak, and outbreaks with cumulative DPI above 25) are also listed in Table 4.3 and also illustrate the disparity in character of EN tornado outbreaks and LN tornado outbreaks in January and February.
+Again, the use of DPI in this study affords the opportunity to gauge tornado strength within outbreaks in a more detailed manner than any previous ENSO/tornado study.

 The aforementioned trend of stronger LN tornado outbreaks isn’t nearly as prominent in March and April, however.
-N events tend to contain higher DPI in March based on all most all intensity metrics listed in Table 4.3.
+N events tend to contain higher DPI in March based on almost all intensity metrics listed in Table 4.3.
 Interestingly, although the differences in DPI per tornado outbreak in March EN and March LN aren’t as large as in the two prior months, the number of tornado outbreaks contributing to the higher DPI average in March EN is far less than the number of March outbreaks contributing to the DPI average in March LN.
-This suggests that only a couple of outbreaks with extremely high DPI are contributing to the high average DPI in March EN tornado outbreaks.
+This suggests that only a limited number of outbreaks with extremely high DPI are contributing to the high average DPI in March EN tornado outbreaks.
 A similar conclusion can be made regarding April EN tornado outbreaks when compared to April LN tornado outbreaks; a fewer number of outbreaks that occur in April during EN phase contribute to the high average cumulative DPI per tornado outbreak compared to April LN tornado outbreaks.